argilla-io/biome-text/docs/docs/documentation/user-guides/2-configuration.md

 The creation of the vocabulary is managed automatically by *biome.text* and for most use cases the default settings are perfectly fine.
 If you want to do something more specific with your vocabulary you can provide a [`VocabularyConfiguration`](../../api/biome/text/configuration.md#vocabularyconfiguration) object to the `Pipeline.train()` method.
+By default the `Pipeline.train()` method only takes into account your training data for the creation of the vocabulary, but you can also include the validation data by specifying `include_valid_data_in_vocab=True`.

 ### Limit vocab to pretrained word vectors